 A police officer can pull you over either because she has some reason to believe you might be impaired or because you’re passing through a random checkpoint.
 At a random checkpoint, the officer will generally talk to you to determine if you may be impaired.
 If she thinks that you or if you were pulled over specifically on suspicion of driving while impaired (DWI), you’ll be asked to take a DWI Breath Tests: Know Your Rights.
 What happens next depends on state law.
 So, what happens to your license in North Carolina?

 In North Carolina, the legal limit for a driver over the age of 21 is a blood alcohol content of 0.08%.
 For commercial drivers, the limit is 0.04%.
 For drivers under the age of 21, the limit is 0.0% – any blood alcohol is grounds for a DWI conviction.
 For drivers who have a prior DWI, the limit is 0.04%.
 If the test shows that you’re over the legal limit or if you refuse to take the test, the arresting officer will take your driver’s license.
-That’s because North Carolina law requires an States share driving record information if you’re caught driving under the influence or if you refuse a breath test.
 That immediate suspension will last for 30 days.
 You may be able to regain limited driving privileges after 10 days, until your court date.

 For how long will you lose your license?

-When you’re charged with a DWI, you’ll have to go to court to plead your case. you’re facing extremely severe penalties, your license will be suspended for a longer period of time.
+When you’re charged with a DWI, you’ll have to go to court to plead your case.
 Just how long you lose your driving privileges depends on how many times you’ve been convicted for DWI.
 For your first DWI offense in North Carolina, you’ll lose your license for a year.
 For your second offense, you’re going to lose your license for 4 years.
 Both of those suspensions are added to the mandatory 30-day suspension that kicks in when you’re arrested, so you’ll actually lose your license for 13 months for the first offense and 4 years and 1 month for the second.
 On your third offense, you lose your license for good.
 Once you’ve been convicted three times for DWI in North Carolina, you won’t ever be able to drive in the state again.

 Refusing a Breath Test